nexconnectio/pynnex/docs/api.md

 # API Reference

 ## Requirements
-Pynnex requires Python 3.10 or higher, and a running `asyncio` event loop for any async usage.
+`PynneX` requires Python 3.10 or higher, and a running `asyncio` event loop for any async usage.

 ## Decorators